 Fitness Standards for Law Enforcement Academy - The Florida Department of Law Enforcement, Criminal Justice Standards and Training Commission approved a new 60-hour physical training course for the Law Enforcement Academy and a 40-hour physical training course for the Corrections Academy.
 These new courses are in addition to the current 80-hours Defensive Tactics course.

-In order for a student to be successful in the academy and to prevent injuries during physical fitness and defensive tactics training, there is a recommended minimum level of fitness prior to entering the academy.
+In order for a student to be highly competitive as a candidate for Sponsorship and successful in the academy and to prevent injuries during physical fitness and defensive tactics training, there is a recommended minimum level of fitness prior to entering the academy.
 Each student will be tested during the first week of the academy and again at the end of the academy to measure improvement in overall physical fitness.
 Listed are the recommended entry-level fitness standards for all recruits:

 - Complete a 1.5 mile run in 14 minutes or less